-LOOKUP fields are a Bitable field type based on the LOOKUP function.
-You can use these fields to quickly find and reference data from other grids that meets specified conditions.
+LOOKUP field is a Bitable field type developed based on the LOOKUP function.
+You can use LOOKUP field to quickly find and reference data from the same or other tables that meet specified conditions.

-Note: Currently, only data from other grids in the same Bitable can be searched for.
+Note: Currently, only data within the same Bitable can be referenced.

-The LOOKUP function is a common search function used in sheets.
-It allows you to find values in other rows/columns that match set conditions.
+The LOOKUP function is a common search function used in spreadsheets.
+It allows you to find values in other rows and columns that match set conditions.

 - •Formula: =LOOKUP(D2,B2:B4,A2:A4)